ManuelRios18/Installation-Guides/cuda.md

 If you get the error _NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver_  Disable secure boot.

+*Note*:

+We used `nvidia-driver-450` since it was the recommended driver after running `ubuntu-drivers devices`

 ## CUDA TOOLKIT